Contributor: Suzanne Riordan. Lesson ID: 13326

 Mao began studying revolutionary ideas and served in a revolutionary army for six months.
 He later went to Peking University, working to pay his tuition, and got involved in a revolutionary group called the May the 4th Movement.

-Thousands of students rallied for China to be independent (parts of China were taken over by Japan after World War I) and for China to reject the ways of the past and the values of their parents and grandparents.
+Thousands of students rallied for China to be independent (Japan took over parts of China after World War I) and for China to reject the ways of the past and the values of their parents and grandparents.

 This student movement is considered the beginning of the bigger revolution that was to come.